kevinyswong/kevinyswong.github.io/index.md

   prepare and send in applications for asylum, yet even with this assistance, "[T]he city expects the number of people currently eligible to apply for work authorization to be a relatively small percentage of those now in care."
-In spite of Adam's attempt at a remedy, one may be forgiven to find fault with the city's approach that, in the face of this problem, Adams insists, "New York City needs significant and timely support from our state and federal partners to tackle this national issue"—as though asking someone else for help
+In spite of Adam's attempt at a remedy, one may be forgiven in finding fault with the city's approach that, in the face of this problem, Adams insists, "New York City needs significant and timely support from our state and federal partners to tackle this national issue"—as though asking someone else for help